-- a.
-All water right owners shall be responsible for ensuring their water flow meters are in compliance with state and local law(s).
-To ensure accurate measurement of water throughout the LEMA, the District and/or KDA-DWR will place a seal on all water flowmeters or measuring chambers in 2019. - b.
-In addition to maintaining compliance and reporting water usage annually from each point of diversion, all water right owners shall install and maintain an alternative method of determining the time that the well is operating.
-This information must be sufficient to be used to determine operating time in the event of a meter failure.
-Should the alternative method fail or be determined inaccurate the well shall be assumed to have pumped its full annual authorized quantity for the year in question.
-Well owners/operators are encouraged to give the details of the alternative method in advance to District staff in order to ensure that the data is sufficient. - c.
-Any water right owner or authorized designee who finds a flow meter that is inoperable or inaccurate shall within 48 hours contact the District office concerning the matter and provide the following information: - i. water right file number; - ii. legal description of the well; - iii. date the problem was discovered; - iv. flow meter model, make, registering units and serial number; - v. the meter reading on the date discovered; - vi. description of the problem; - vii. what alternative method is going to be used to track the quantity of water diverted while the inoperable or inaccurate meter is being repaired/replaced; - viii. the projected date that the meter will be repaired or replaced; and - ix.
-Any other information requested by the District staff or Board regarding the inoperable or inaccurate flow meter. - d.
+- c.
+Any water right owner or authorized designee who finds a flow meter that is inoperable or inaccurate shall within three business days contact the District office concerning the matter and provide the following information: - i. water right file number; - ii. legal description of the well; - iii. date the problem was discovered; - iv. flow meter model, make, registering units and serial number; - v. the meter reading on the date discovered; - vi. description of the problem; - vii. what alternative method is going to be used to track the quantity of water diverted while the inoperable or inaccurate meter is being repaired/replaced; - viii. the projected date that the meter will be repaired or replaced; and - ix. any other information requested by the District staff or Board regarding the inoperable or inaccurate flow meter. - d.
 Whenever an inoperable or inaccurate meter is repaired or replaced, the owner or authorized designee shall submit form KDA-DWR 1-560 Water Flowmeter Repair/Replacement Report to the District within seven days. - e.
 This metering protocol shall be a specific annual review issue and if discovered to be ineffective, specific adjustments shall be recommended to the Chief Engineer by the advisory committee.